 What is a Staycation?

 A staycation is a vacation in your home or city.
 Rather than taking a week off from work to travel, you instead spend some time relaxing around the house.

 A Staycation vs A Vacation

-Whereas a vacation is more about the experience of another locale be it within the country or international, a staycation is all about relaxing.
+While a vacation is more about the experience of another locale be it domestic or international, a staycation is all about relaxing.
 I, personally, never see a vacation as an opportunity to relax because traveling takes a lot out of you.
 Packing, waiting at the airport, standing in line, and cramped flights are a staple of most vacations and you have to do it twice.

-Then, once you’re at your destination you’re often going a mile a minute to get in as many activities as possible in your allotted time.
-Perhaps you even went on vacation with a group of friends and feel obligated to participate in activities rather than doing your own thing.
+Then, once you’re at your destination you’re often moving a mile a minute to get in as many activities as possible in your allotted time.
+Perhaps you even go on vacation with a group of friends and feel obligated to participate in activities rather than doing your own thing.

-When you get back home you feel hosed, and then you go back to work on Monday with an albeit amazing trip under your belt but not as refreshed as you’d like.
+When you get back home you feel hosed, and then you head back to work on Monday with an albeit amazing trip under your belt but not as refreshed as you’d like.